xexeo/IpadFormDemo/mobile/plugins/cordova-sqlite-storage/SQLitePlugin.coffee.md

     SQLitePlugin::databaseFeatures = isSQLitePluginDatabase: true

     # Keep track of state of open db connections
-    # XXX TBD this will be moved and renamed or
+    # XXX FUTURE TBD this *may* be moved and renamed,
-    # combined with txLocks.
+    # or even combined with txLocks if possible.
+    # NOTE: In case txLocks is renamed or replaced the selfTest has to be adapted as well.
     SQLitePlugin::openDBs = {}

     SQLitePlugin::addTransaction = (t) ->